 As a family we all love each single thread that pulls together and makes a complete Christmas.
 The spicy scents, wafting from the kitchen, that evoke memories and shared experiences.

-Well that is exactly what I did a couple of weeks ago.
+One of my favourite things to do at the weekend is to sneak downstairs, whilst everyone else is still asleep and make something scrumptious for breakfast. and that is exactly what I did a couple of weeks ago.
 I couldn’t sleep, so I snuck into the kitchen, fuelled by hot cups of tea and baked these Homemade Chelsea Buns.

-Ooh, everyone was so happy when they awoke to the scent of home cooking and found a big plate of warm buns, waiting to be devoured, on the table.
+Everyone was so happy when they awoke to the scent of home cooking and found a big plate of warm buns, waiting to be devoured, on the table.

 Unfortunately, due to the early morning light, the photos weren’t great.
 Shame eh?
-So I made these again during the day and they were gone by the following afternoon!!
+So I made these again during the day and they were gone by the following afternoon!
 Happily I had snapped some photos, before they were all munched.

 I wouldn’t want you to limit making these only over the festive season.
 They are however, a wonderful warm up to full on Christmas cooking and baking.
-Here’s how:

 Recipe: Makes 12 Homemade Chelsea Buns

-450g/1lb Strong Plain White Flour
+500g/1lb 2oz Strong White Bread Flour

 250ml/8fl oz Whole Milk – at room temperature